 When you are comparing potential job opportunities for your career in the security industry, you may want to evaluate the differences between private security careers and careers in the public sector.
 The public security vs private security comparison will help you identify the opportunities that fit your specific goals and standards.

 As a general rule, jobs in the private sector focus on revenue and growth.
 Your salary and benefits come out of the company’s profits.
 That means that there is a higher risk of losing your job in the event of a recession.
-If the company does not make enough to pay your salary, you may face layoffs or pay-cuts.
+If the company does not make enough to pay your salary, you may face layoffs or pay cuts.
 While there is a risk associated with recessions, it is also important to recognize that many private-sector jobs offer a higher salary for experienced professionals.
-You may also have opportunities to gain better benefits when you advance in your career or you work in a security company with a high profit margin.
+You may also have opportunities to gain better benefits when you advance in your career or you work in a security company with a high-profit margin.

 Public security careers are funded by taxpayers.
 That means you have a greater amount of job security.
 A recession is not likely to result in losing your job and you will still have the benefits that come from working in the government.
 You also have the advantage of working in an industry that has a high rate of jobs.
-The state and federal government are constantly looking for new professionals to replace individuals who retire or for new roles that arise due to the growth of technology.
+The state and federal governments are constantly looking for new professionals to replace individuals who retire or for new roles that arise due to the growth of technology.
 That means you can find a job in the government at any time of the year.

-The differences between the public and private sector help you determine the best course for your job.
+The differences between the public and private sectors help you determine the best course for your job.
 Keep in mind that there are advantages and disadvantages for both industries, so you will want to compare your compensation, benefits, and jobs security before deciding on a job that fits your expertise and training.